Self-supervised Auxiliary Learning for Graph Neural Networks via Meta-Learning: Conclusion

 \section{Conclusion}

 We proposed a framework that learns to softly select auxiliary tasks to improve the primary task.
 The auxiliary tasks can be further improved by our proposed method SELAR, which automatically balances auxiliary tasks to assist the primary task via a form of meta-learning.
 Besides, we introduced meta-path prediction as self-supervised auxiliary tasks on heterogeneous graphs.
-Our experiments show that the representation learning on heterogeneous graphs can benefit from meta-path prediction which encourages to capture rich semantic information.
+Our experiments show that the representation learning on heterogeneous graphs can benefit from meta-path prediction which encourages capturing rich semantic information.
 The learnt weighting function identifies more beneficial auxiliary tasks (meta-paths) for the primary tasks.
 Within a task, the weighting function can adjust the cross entropy like the focal loss, which focuses on hard examples by decreasing weights for easy samples.

 Moreover, when it comes to challenging and remotely relevant auxiliary tasks, our HintNet helps the learner by correcting the learner's answer dynamically and further improves the gain from auxiliary tasks.
-Our framework based on meta-learning provides learning strategies to balance primary task with different auxiliary tasks.
+Our framework based on meta-learning provides learning strategies to balance the primary task with different auxiliary tasks.
 Further, our method identifies easy/hard (and positive/negative) samples between tasks or within each task.
-We demonstrated the effectiveness of our proposed methods to improve the representational power of GNNs in node classification, link prediction and recommender system.
-Interesting future directions include applying our framework to other domains (e.g., computer vision, natural language processing). \ifCLASSOPTIONcaptionsoff
+We demonstrated the effectiveness of our proposed methods to improve the representational power of GNNs in node classification, link prediction, and recommender systems.
+Interesting future directions include applying our framework to other domains such as computer vision, natural language processing.